This post may contain affiliate links. Please see my disclosure policy.

 Homemade Belgian-style yeast waffles with crisp edges and fluffy centers make the ultimate breakfast!
 With rich flavor from an overnight rest, the waffle batter mixes together in less than 10 minutes.
 These make-ahead waffles are light, airy, and crisp!
 Serve warm with butter and maple syrup.

-Cooked in a Belgian waffle maker with thick grooves, the yeast waffles cook up perfectly shaped and ready for your favorite toppings.
+There’s no better breakfast than homemade waffles!
+These yeast-raised waffles are made in a Belgian waffle maker with thick grooves, so they cook up perfectly shaped and ready for your favorite toppings.

 How to Make Yeasted Waffles